Laboratory and X-Ray

 We are able to collect specimens and ship them to the Alaska Native Medical Center Lab in Anchorage.

-Limited x-ray services are offered and all x-rays are sent electronically to be reviewed by a radiologist at Alaska Imaging Associates.
+Limited x-ray services are offered and all x-rays are sent electronically to be reviewed by a radiologist at Imaging Associates of Providence.
 At this time we DO NOT offer Ancillary x-ray services for patients with orders from providers outside the SCHC team of providers.

 There is no charge for the vaccine, but SCHC does charge immunization administration fees.